This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add the melted butter to a medium-sized bowl.
+• Melt the butter and pour it into a medium bowl.

-• Add peanut butter to the bowl and mix on low speed with an electric hand mixer until smooth.
+• Add the peanut butter and mix on low speed with a hand mixer until smooth.

-• Fold in the graham cracker crumbs with a rubber spatula until fully combined.
+• Fold in the crumbs with a spatula until well mixed.

-• Pour the chocolate and peanut butter topping over the peanut butter base and spread evenly to the edges.
+• Pour the melted mixture over the base and spread evenly to the edges.

 Notes

-• Read through the entire recipe and the Ingredient Notes section of the post and gather your ingredients.
-These no-bake peanut butter bars come together quickly so it’s a good idea to have everything ready before beginning.
+• Prepare Ahead: Read through the full recipe and Ingredient Notes before starting.
+These bars come together quickly, so have everything ready.

 Nutrition